ixopay/pgc-woocommerce/docker/README.md

 ### Platform credentials

 To successfully test a payment flow you will need merchant credentials for the payment platform and set them via the following environment variables:

+> These Options are ignored when using an pre-generated zip-file!
+> Please Configure the Payment-Settings via the Admin-Interface (e.g.: https://localhost/wp-admin)

 ```bash
  # Base url for payment plaform API